 Ready to learn more?

-Kisha Kaffenberger who works at the Lady Lake Charter facility has been enrolling and screening potential trial participants.
+Kisha Kaffenberger who works at Charter Research in The Villages has been enrolling and screening potential trial participants.
 The principal investigator for the trial is Dr. Jeffrey A. Norton.
 You can call one of the two Charter locations to set up screening for trial eligibility: